 A benefit that is not taxable is not automatically exempt from national insurance contributions (NICs).

 An employer is required to complete form P11D in respect of each employee (including benefits) and for company directors, unless the benefits have already been taxed through the payroll.
 Benefits which are treated as pay for NIC purposes must be included on the deductions working sheet column 1A 'earnings on which employee's contributions payable'.
 (This should not include benefits liable to Class 1A NIC).
 Comprehensive records should be kept in relation to all benefits and expenses payments.

-Provided the employer does no more than reimburse allowable expenses to employees, these are no longer to be reported on form P11D, and the employee is no longer be required to make a claim for them.
+Provided the employer does no more than reimburse allowable expenses to employees and the appropriate checks are made, these are no longer to be reported on form P11D, and the employee is no longer be required to make a claim for them.
 As an employer you need to gain a good understanding of which expenses are allowable.
 You will need a good system of expense claims supported by receipts to justify the payment of expenses tax free.

 Employers are able to choose whether to tax benefits in kind, such as the provision of a company car, through the payroll, known as "payrolling benefits".
 This purely optional, but could mean the end of P11D reporting for some employers, and is likely to be increasingly popular over the next few years.

 We can tell you more about these changes to help you decide what is the right approach for your business.

 There are several benefits that are not normally taxable, although the benefits must generally not be provided in return for a reduction in salary, otherwise they are taxable in full.
 These can be substantial.
 The most significant are:

 - Contributions to registered pension schemes within limits (salary sacrifice acceptable)